Zard-C/EndianSwapUtility/README.md

 # EndianSwapUtility

 A utility for easy c-style struct endianess conversion.
-Depends on boost::hana and C++17.
+Depends on boost::hana(use reflection in cpp) and C++17.

 ## Dependencies